Skip to main content

 Service

-Neurologic conditions can make simple tasks like walking around the house or remembering your name feel challenging or impossible.
-Through neurorehabilitation, we help people living with neurological conditions or a nervous system injury meet their mental and physical recovery goals. ...
+Neurologic conditions can make tasks like walking around the house or remembering your name more difficult.
+Through neurorehabilitation, we help you overcome these challenges, empowering you to achieve your mental and physical recovery goals and regain control of your life. ...

 Support groups